Scrum, Lean, or Kanban? Find out which agile system should you consider. Know the practices and values of Scrum, Lean, and Kanban.

 As organisations are becoming more and more conscious about increasing efficiency, removing waste, and building cross-functional teams for faster outputs, Agile management systems are becoming increasingly popular in the modern world.
 These methods help organizations become more responsive, flexible, and adaptive to change.
 Among the most popular agile systems are Scrum, Lean, and Kanban.

 Each Agile management system has positives and negatives and can be used in different situations.
-The above-given picture shows statistics on which Agile method is mainly preferred.
+The above-given picture shows statistics on which Agile method.
 Scrum is largely used for complex projects, Lean improves flow and increases value, and Kanban is used for managing and visualizing workflow.

 These skills are offered as short courses for people who want to specialize their project productions using any of these systems.
 We will explore the similarities and differences between these Scrum, Kanban, and Lean, and know how these three systems can be used to improve the efficiency and effectiveness of your organization.